stanfordjournalism/stanford-progj-2021/assignments/final_project_story_idea.md

 ## Craft and present story ideas

-The second half of our class will focus on data wrangling and analysis with Python, culminating in a [final project](/projects/sf_data_analysis.md) presentation in Week 10.
+The second half of our course will focus on data wrangling and analysis with Python, culminating in a [final project](/projects/sf_data_analysis.md) presentation in Week 10.

 The first step in that process involves identifying a story idea built around one or more *quantifiable* questions.
 These are questions that measure and/or compare things: